Generalized Hypercube Queueing Models with Overlapping Service Regions: Experiments

 \subsubsection{Overlapping patrolling}

 We also test our models on the synthetic systems that allow overlapping patrolling.
-Specifically, we create a two-server system where the service region is a 100 by 100 square with a single overlapping service region in the middle ($I=2$ and $E = 1$), as depicted in Figure~\ref{fig:system-exps} (a).
+Adapting the truncated hyperlattice approximation from Section~\ref{sec:estimation} with an upper bound state of $K=10$, we create a two-server system where the service region is a 100 by 100 square with a single overlapping service region in the middle ($I=2$ and $E = 1$), as depicted in Figure~\ref{fig:system-exps} (a).
 We assume that calls are uniformly distributed with an arrival rate of $\lambda=1$ and that the service rate of each server is fixed at $\mu_i=1$.
-Changing the hyperparameters of the system, such as the size of the overlapping region and the dispatch policy, can significantly shift the queuing dynamics.
-Our numerical experiments suggest that the hyperlattice queuing models can accurately capture intricate queuing dynamics under different hyperparameter settings for such a system.
+Changing the hyperparameters of the system, such as the size of the overlapping region and the dispatch policy, can significantly shift the queueing dynamics.

+Our numerical experiments suggest that the hyperlattice queuing models can accurately capture intricate queuing dynamics under different hyperparameter settings.
+In Figures \ref{fig:numerical_rho} (a) and (b), we observe that the approximation error of both the individual workloads and the fraction of dispatch by the hyperlattice model is less than $0.1$ across all $\lambda/\mu$ ratios.
+Additionally, in Figure \ref{fig:numerical_rho} (c), we show that the mean response time of the system is also closely approximated by the hyperlattice model.